 Supervisor System

-A collaborative space for Webstaurant Store’s enterprise customers at to manage their orders, spending, and teams
+A collaborative space for Webstaurant Store’s enterprise customers to manage their orders, spending, and teams

 Problem